serenity-js/serenity-js/documentation/website/src/handbook/integration/serenityjs-and-protractor.md

 You can use [native Cucumber reporters](https://github.com/cucumber/cucumber-js/tree/master/src/formatter) together with, or instead of those provided by Serenity/JS.

-To do that, specify them using a `<formatterName:outputFileName>` format, for example:
+To do that, specify them using a `<formatterName:outputFileName>` format to save their output to a file, or simply `<formatterName>` to print their output to terminal.
+For example:

 ```javascript
 // protractor.conf.js